 Specified as: a rank one array with the ALLOCATABLE attribute, of type integer.

-- 1. If there are no overlap elements the output vector is set to NULL() - 2.
+- 1. If there are no overlap elements the output vector is set to the "not allocated" state. - 2.
 Otherwise the size of ovrel will be exactly equal to the number of overlap elements.